-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) about the need for services for adults with mental illness. - Devin Santa Maria, Eastside Baby Corner, spoke about the need for basic needs supplies for families and reasons 2 Public Hearing October 6, 2020 Non- targeted/broad 1 person spoke at the public hearing. with infants and toddlers.
-Dale Hoover, Sound Generations, spoke about the importance of the Minor Home Repair All comments were accepted.
-October 6, 2020 community public ficulting.
-Program that is funded by Bellevue CDBG dollars. decepted.
-3 Public Notice for public comment period on community development & human services needs: February Non- targeted/broad community No comments were received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+about the need for and reasons

+services for adults

+with mental illness.

+- Devin Santa

+Maria, Eastside

+Baby Corner, spoke

+about the need for

+basic needs

+supplies for families

+with infants and

+toddlers.

+Dale Hoover, Sound

+Generations, spoke

+Non- targeted/broad community about the

+Public Hearing 1 person spoke at the importance of the All comments were

+2 October 6, 2020 public hearing.
+Minor Home Repair accepted.

+Program that is

+funded by Bellevue

+CDBG dollars.

+Public Notice for

+public comment

+period on Non- No some manage and surprise

+3 community targeted/broad No comments were

+development & community received.

+human services

+needs: February

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 17 - March 3, 2020.
-4 Public Notice for public comment period for 2021 Annual Action Plan: December 1 - December 31, 2020.
-Non- targeted/broad community No comments were received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+17 - March 3,

+2020.

+Public Notice for

+public comment

+period for 2021 Non- No comments were

+4 Annual Action targeted/broad received.

+Plan: December 1 community received.

+- December 31,

+2020.